browserengineering/book/book/embeds.md

     # ...
 ```

-Now every type we read from `response`, we will get `bytes` of binary
+Now every time we read from `response`, we will get `bytes` of binary
 data, not a `str` with textual data, so we'll need to change some HTTP
 parser code to explicitly `decode` the data: